-John Petrik: [00:15:48:04] Well the results were that they [INAUDIBLE] they began to practice last year, offering two finalists and then announcing the second [INAUDIBLE] a little bit of suspense.
+John Petrik: [00:15:48:04] Well the results were that they did this year as they began the practice last year, offering two finalists and then announcing the second one in a reveal that has a little bit of suspense.
 So the two finalists were Duality Technologies.
 They're specialists in homomorphic encryption technologies that enable you to work on data without decrypting it.
 And then a company called Axonius which offers an asset management solution and the winners it turned out was Axonius which is an interesting choice because as Axonius themselves said, in their pitch, that they work on the unsexiest problem in cybersecurity which is asset management.

 Dave Bittner: [00:17:10:23] Were there any common threads that you saw in terms of the variety of companies who are competing this year?

 John Petrik: [00:17:16:20] Yes.
 Dr Hugh Thompson who was the MC, the impresario this year as he has been for many years now, began by having a little quick fireside chat, a back and forth with one of the judges, an RSA veteran, Niloo Howe, and they were yakking it up a bit on stage saying that they didn't have anything on quantum or block chain or AI.
 So those were last year's buzzwords, or the buzzwords from two years ago.
 So none of that.